August 2026 Snapshot

 Key Insights

-Enterprise Nonprofit & Education leaders score highest on Stakeholder (4.7/5) and Growth (4.6/5).
+Enterprise Nonprofit & Education leaders score highest on Stakeholder (4.5/5) and Growth (4.2/5).
+Over the past six months, the most notable change is a decrease in Growth orientation.
 Their leading priority is eliminating cancer as a world health problem, while their most pressing challenge is people using email as a file retention system.
-They measure success through key indicators related to staffing and make decisions using eliminate pain points out of the gate - address immediate operational issues to build credibility.
-Language that resonates includes "privilege", "responsive", and "strategic partner".
+They measure success through returns competitive with peer endowments and make decisions using market viability check—for cash initiatives, verify market functionality before deployment.
+Language that resonates includes "privilege", "nimble", and "crusade".

 How Enterprise Nonprofit & Education leaders Score on Stakeholder and Other Key Factors